 Exercise - Use the Azure portal

-On the top left-hand side of the Azure portal, select Show portal menu.
+In the top left-hand corner of the Azure portal, select the Show portal menu icon.

 Select All services.
-Take a couple of minutes to look through the list to get an idea of how many services Azure offers.
+Take a minute to browse through the list to get an idea of how many services Azure offers.
 You can filter the services that appear by using the search box near the top of the pane.

 Select Virtual machines.
 If you don't see it, use the search box.